jcxldxr816/jcxldxr816/README.md

 ## Hi there 👋
-I'm James Calder, a senior CS student at Truman State University.
+I'm James Calder, a recent CS graduate from Truman State University.
+I do not have any ongoing projects at this time, although I do have a lot of ideas stewing in my backlog :)

 <!--